nhthn/SCMage/README.md

 ## SCMage - EARLY STAGE OF DEVELOPMENT - USE AT YOUR OWN RISK! ##

 A SuperCollider plugin wrapping the MAGE/pHTS speech synthesizer.
+It is Linux only.

 ### Building and installing ###